XRPLF/xrpl-dev-portal/content/charts_api.md

 ```

 </div>

+*Note:* In JSON format, the `startTime` and `endTime` parameters at the top level are switched when the request specifies `"descending": true`.
+This is a bug.
+See [RD-110](https://ripplelabs.atlassian.net/browse/RD-110) for more details.

 **If the results are reduced** (the default), then each result represents an interval of time, with the following attributes: